alexeibex/alexeibex.github.io/constitutionallaw.md

   - Enumeration of spending for anything v. power to spend on enumerated rights given to Congress
   - Cannot justify congracts which are not within federal power
   - Limits on production != enumerated power outlined in Constitution.
+  - Market participlation does work for the purposes of avoiding the privilieges and immunities clause.
+The right to work for a private contracter that has

 #### Case: *[Charles C. Steward Machine Co. v.
 Davis](Link)*
 - Social Security Compensation